 Where Can I Get Copies of the Guides?

-You can get Buyers Guides from business-form companies or trade associations, or you can download the Buyers Guide from the FTC's Web site.
+You can download the Buyers Guide from the FTC's Business Center, or you can get Buyers Guides from business-form companies or trade associations.
 You also can generate them yourself on a computer.
 However, you must use the wording, type style, type sizes, and format specified in the Rule.
 You are not allowed to place any other wording or symbols (including logos) on the Buyers Guide.
 The Guides must be printed in 100% black ink on white paper cut to at least 11" x 7 1/4."
 These requirements cannot be modified in any way.
 You may use colored ink to fill in the blanks.